-In continuation of Portland Mercado's Hispanic Heritage Month celebrations, the collective will offer complex and traditional moles from Oaxaca and stews from all over Latin America and beyond to warm your heart and soul.
+Like Add to a List In continuation of Portland Mercado's Hispanic Heritage Month celebrations, the collective will offer complex and traditional moles from Oaxaca and stews from all over Latin America and beyond to warm your heart and soul.
 We can't think of a better way to start off soup season.

 Portland Mercado, Mt.
 Scott-Arleta (Sat Oct 9)